DD9/dd9/wp-content/plugins/easy-fancybox/readme.txt

 = I installed the plugin.
 What now? =

 First, make sure that image  thumbnails in your posts and pages are linked to their full size counterpart directly.
 Open any post with thumbnail images in it for editing and select the first thumbnail.
-Click the **Edit Image** button that appears and choose **Link to Image**.
+Click the **Edit Image** button that appears and choose **Link To: Media File**.
 From now on, clicking that thumbnail should open the full size version in FancyBox.

 The same thing goes for WordPress Galleries.
-Choose **Link to: File** when inserting a gallery tag.
+Choose **Link To: Media File** when inserting a gallery tag.

 = I want to change something.
 Where is the settings page? =

 There is no new settings page but there are a few options you can change.
 You will find a new **FancyBox** section on **Settings > Media**.
-To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) ...
+To see the default, check out the example under [Screenshots](http://wordpress.org/plugins/easy-fancybox/screenshots/) ...

 = Help!
 It does not work... =

-Please follow the trouble shooting steps on [Other Notes](http://wordpress.org/extend/plugins/easy-fancybox/other_notes/) to determine the cause.
+Please follow the trouble shooting steps on [Other Notes](http://wordpress.org/plugins/easy-fancybox/other_notes/) to determine the cause.
 If that fails, ask for support on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://status301.net/wordpress-plugins/easy-fancybox/)
 &nbsp;